Facebook Pixel

 What if there aren’t enough campers to run a session?

-We will make every effort to meet our minimum enrolment number for each program.
-However, if our minimum enrolment is not met, we will need to cancel that session.
+We will make every effort to meet our minimum enrollment number for each program.
+However, if our minimum enrollment is not met, we will need to cancel that session.
 Decisions about cancelling programs where enrolment is low will be communicated to families a minimum of two weeks before the program start date and we will make every effort to provide you with alternative options.

 Our Junior Day Camps offer a fun-filled week of activities that encourage campers to connect with nature and each other, leaving them feeling self-confident and fulfilled.
 Campers will spend time outdoors every day exploring different activities by and on the water, making arts and crafts, playing games, exploring our Northcote Farm, trying out our climbing wall, and making the most of all of the wonderful amenities our campus has to offer!